ruthvik2424/Kubernetes-Cluster-Setup-and-Configuration/README.md

 **Virtual Machine Creation**: Open VMware Workstation and create virtual machines that will serve as nodes in the Kubernetes cluster.
 These nodes will include a master node responsible for managing the cluster and one or more worker nodes for running applications.

-Ubuntu 20.04 Installation: Install Ubuntu 20.04 on each of the virtual machines created in the previous step.
+**Ubuntu 20.04 Installation**: Install Ubuntu 20.04 on each of the virtual machines created in the previous step.
 Configure network settings and update the operating system to the latest packages.

-Kubernetes Installation: Use the terminal within each virtual machine to install Kubernetes components.
+**Kubernetes Installation**: Use the terminal within each virtual machine to install Kubernetes components.
 This includes installing the kubeadm, kubelet, and kubectl tools.
 Initiate the Kubernetes cluster on the master node using kubeadm.

-Cluster Configuration: Configure kubectl on the master node to communicate with the cluster.
+**Cluster Configuration**: Configure kubectl on the master node to communicate with the cluster.
 Set up networking, such as choosing a network plugin for pod communication.

-Worker Node Joining: Use the token provided by the kubeadm init command to join worker nodes to the cluster.
+**Worker Node Joining**: Use the token provided by the kubeadm init command to join worker nodes to the cluster.
 This enables them to participate in workload execution.

-Testing and Deployment: Verify the health of the Kubernetes cluster using kubectl commands.
+**Testing and Deployment**: Verify the health of the Kubernetes cluster using kubectl commands.
 Deploy sample applications to ensure that the cluster is functioning as expected.

-Cluster Management: Explore Kubernetes concepts such as pods, services, deployments, and namespaces to gain a deeper understanding of how the cluster operates.
+**Cluster Management**: Explore Kubernetes concepts such as pods, services, deployments, and namespaces to gain a deeper understanding of how the cluster operates.

-By the end of this project, you'll have successfully created a Kubernetes cluster on Ubuntu 20.04 using VMware Workstation.
-This will provide you with a platform to deploy, manage, and scale containerized applications with ease.
+**By the end of this project, you'll have successfully created a Kubernetes cluster on Ubuntu 20.04 using VMware Workstation.
+This will provide you with a platform to deploy, manage, and scale containerized applications with ease.**

 # Steps to Install and Set Up Your Own Kubernetes Cluster